OpenArCloud/scd-access/lib/README.md

     function validateScr(scr, fileName = '')
 Validate the provided Spatial Content Record against the SCR json schema

-    function searchContentForTenant(url, topic, token) Request all content for the current tenant in the provided region
+    function searchContentsForTenant(url, topic, token) Request all content for the current tenant in the provided topic

     function deleteWithId(url, topic, id, token) Delete the record with the provided id and region